Lecturer in Criminology

 PhD Criminology (University of Cambridge)

-My interests include the psychosocial dynamics involved in the occurrence of crime as well as how society reacts to and manages criminal behaviour.
-In particular, my main research interests focus on issues such as violence, identity, shame, masculinity, youth justice, imprisonment, reintegration/desistance and the management of crime.
+My interests include prison practices, the psychosocial dynamics involved in the occurrence of crime and how society reacts to and manages criminal behaviour.
+In particular, I am interested in issues such as violence, identity, shame, masculinity, youth justice, order and control in prison, prison regimes and relationships, reintegration/desistance and the management of crime.
 My PhD thesis was entitled “Prisoner Confrontations: The Role of Shame, Masculinity and Respect” and investigated why some prisoners were more likely to engage in prisoner-on-prisoner violence than others.
-I have also been involved in research projects examining the service and support needs of young people on remand and the fear of crime.
+I have also been involved in research projects examining the service and support needs of young people on remand, fear of crime, equality in prison, effectiveness of risk assessments and the rights of victims.

 Introducing Criminology (CRM1001).